 With employees scarce on the ground, it’s more important than ever for restaurants to make operations ultra-efficient so things run smoothly with a lean team.
-That’s why digital ordering has fast become the new norm.
+That’s why digital ordering has fast become the new norm in 2023.
 It’s an easy way to increase efficiency while giving people what they want.

 Yet picking the right solution that improves complex operations and can easily integrate out of the box is a painstaking process.
 The good news is you can now offer digital ordering with OpenTable—check out a few of the things it can do for you.

 Empower your staff to do more